-Alternatively, two digital inputs can be set as low level and high level switches if no analog sensor is fitted.
+Alternatively, two digital inputs can be set as low and high level switches if no analog sensor is fitted.
+To do so, set the function of two digital inputs as "fuel/oil/coolant low level" and "fuel/oil/coolant high level" via CRE Config software.